-Given the complex nature of these diseases, our approach will be increasingly focused on specific mechanisms that build upon results from past and ongoing trials by investigating combinations of therapeutics that target more than one pathogenic pathway.
-Successful approaches will allow deliberate withdrawal of immunosuppression with the possible exception of maintenance low-dose anti-inflammatory medication that sustains immune quiescence of the target organ(s).
+Given the complex nature of these diseases, our approach will increasingly focus on specific mechanisms that build upon results from past trials, ultimately leading to the investigation of combinations of therapeutics that target more than one pathogenic pathway.
+Ultimately, successful approaches will allow deliberate withdrawal of immunosuppression with the possible exception of maintenance, low-dose, anti-inflammatory medication that sustains immune quiescence of the target organ(s).

-- Effector cell depletion or deviation, followed by co-stimulatory blockade – priority will be given to Tregsparing strategies
+- Effector cell depletion or deviation, followed by co-stimulatory blockade while preserving regulatory pathways

 - Effector cell depletion or deviation, plus anti-cytokine agents to block re-emerging pathogenic profiles while preserving regulatory pathways

-- Regulatory T cell enhancement or replacement, plus cytokines or agents designed to stabilize a regulatory profile
+- Regulatory T cell enhancement or replacement with agents designed to stabilize a regulatory profile

-- Development of gene expression profiles integrated with epigenetic analysis of pathogenic and regulatory T cell subsets, to define molecular profiles of active autoimmunity versus successful tolerance induction
+- Development of gene expression profiles integrated with epigenetic analysis of immune cell subsets associated with disease compared to those associated with durable remission, to define molecular profiles of active autoimmunity versus successful tolerance induction

-- Validation of biomarkers that correlate with clinical remission and guide successful discontinuation of immunosuppression
+- Discovery and validation of biomarkers that correlate with treatment and clinical remission and guide successful discontinuation of immunosuppression

 - Longitudinal analysis of accessible target organs using histological and gene expression analysis techniques, to define a molecular profile of organ-specific tolerance

-- Development of single cell analyses in the target tissue
+- Development of single cell analyses in cryopreserved target tissue

 - Novel assessments of the human microbiome will be incorporated into our assessment of patient therapies